Medicare Advantage Plans Colorado 2026

 In HMO plans, members are usually required to use a specified network of local providers for care, except in emergency situations.
 Certain HMO plans may allow members to seek specialty care without needing a referral.

-PPO plans provide greater flexibility by allowing members to access both in-network and out-of-network services without referrals for specialty care.
+PPO plans could provide greater flexibility by allowing members to access both in-network and out-of-network services without referrals for specialty care.
 Emergency services are typically covered without requiring prior authorization, regardless of network restrictions.

 Summary